Thinking of installing a biomass stove or boiler? There are a few things you might want to consider before making a decision.

 Costs, savings and financial support

-For biomass boilers, an automatically fed pellet boiler for an average home costs between £11,000 and £17,000, including installation, flue and fuel store.
-Manually fed log boiler systems can be slightly cheaper.
+For biomass boilers, an automatically fed pellet boiler for an average home costs between £9,000 and £15,000, including installation, flue and fuel store.

 Pellet costs depend mainly on the size and method of delivery.
-If you have room for a large fuel store that will accept several tonnes of pellets at a time, delivered in bulk by tanker, you can keep the cost down to around £255 per tonne in most parts of the UK.
+If you have room for a large fuel store that will accept several tonnes of pellets at a time, delivered in bulk by tanker, you can keep the cost below £300 per tonne in most parts of the UK.

 Logs can be cheaper than pellets, but costs depend on the wood suppliers in your local area, as they can be expensive to transport.
 If you have room to store more than a year’s worth of logs, you can save money by buying unseasoned logs and letting them season for a year.

 Financial savings are more variable.
-If you replace an older LPG heating system with a wood-burning system you might save up to £1,205 a year, but if you are replacing an old electric heating system you could save as much as £960 per year.
+If you replace an older LPG heating system with a wood-burning system you could save as much as £1,150 a year, but if you are replacing an old electric heating system you might save £870 per year.

 However, if you currently have a newer and more efficient system, such as a modern condensing gas or oil boiler, a biomass boiler is likely to cost you more to run than your current system.